- Guadalcanal Island

 Introducing Solomon Islands

 Solomon Islands © Jim Lounsbury

-Blessed with sun-soaked, coconut palm-fringed beaches and crystalline waters, the remote and unspoiled archipelago of nearly a thousand islands and atolls of the Solomon Islands is becoming an increasingly popular eco-tourism destination, offering world-class snorkelling, scuba diving, fishing and surfing.
+Blessed with sun-soaked, coconut palm-fringed beaches and crystalline waters, the remote and unspoiled archipelago of nearly a thousand islands and atolls of the Solomon Islands is becoming an increasingly popular eco-tourism destination, offering world-class snorkeling, scuba diving, fishing, and surfing.

 Much of the country's economy is still based on subsistence fishing and, although the Solomon Islands, with its unrivalled natural splendour, deserves to be a world beater of a tourist destination.
 An unfortunate lack of infrastructure and amenities has kept the growth of the country's tourism sector in check.
 This is great news for those seeking a beach holiday in a tropical paradise but who don't want to go anywhere where the effects of mass tourism are already widespread.

 Sprinkled across the South Pacific, these Melanesian islands have seen a lot of history.
 It is believed that Papuan-speaking settlers arrived around 30,000 BC, while the first European to discover these gems was Álvaro de Mendaña de Neira, a Spanish navigator who set out from Peru in 1893.
 During WWII, the Solomon Islands saw some fierce battles between the Japanese and the Allied forces, including the Battle of Guadalcanal, and the shipwreck graveyards beneath the turquoise waters bear testament to this.